Cypress Spurge

 Similar Species

-Leafy Spurge (Euphorbia esula) is often confused with Cypress Spurge, as it is a perennial which can grow up to 0.8 m tall with greenish-yellow flowers and leaves that are spirally arranged on the stem.
-Like Cypress Spurge, it contains a white milky latex that can be toxic to humans and livestock.
+Leafy spurge (Euphorbia esula) is often confused with cypress spurge, as it is a perennial that can grow up to 0.8 m tall with greenish-yellow flowers and leaves arranged in a spiral (whorl) on the stem.
+Like cypress spurge, it contains a white milky latex that can be toxic to humans and livestock.
+Unlike cypress spurge, it is much taller and robust, with fewer, wider leaves.
 Both spurges are invasive.

 Habitat and Origin

-Cypress Spurge was brought to North America from Europe and Western Asia as a garden ornamental.
+Cypress spurge is native to Europe and Western Asia.
+It was brought to North America as a garden ornamental.

-In North America, Cypress Spurge is commonly found in dry, gravelly roadsides, pastures, and meadows.
-It thrives in open, disturbed areas with stony, sandy, or dry soils.
-While it prefers direct sunlight, it is also tolerant of shade.
+Cypress spurge is commonly found in dry, gravel roadsides, pastures, and meadows.
+This plant thrives in open, disturbed areas with stony, sandy or dry soils.
+While it prefers direct sunlight, cypress spurge is also tolerant of shade.

-Cypress Spurge can be locally spread by vegetative reproduction through its root system, but long-distance dispersal occurs through the transport of seeds.
-Wind predominantly spreads the seeds, but water, animals, and humans (via clothing, vehicles, etc.) may also aid in their spread.
-Note that cultivating Cypress Spurge can contribute to its spread, as root pieces can get caught on machinery and be transported to new locations.
+Cypress spurge can be locally spread by vegetative reproduction through its root system, but long-distance dispersal occurs through the transport of seeds.
+Wind predominantly spreads the seeds, but water, animals, and humans (via clothing, vehicles, etc.) may also aid in the plant’s spread.
+Note that cultivating cypress spurge can contribute to its spread, as root pieces can get caught on machinery and be transported to new locations.

 Ecological: